xan105/Achievement-Watcher/README.md

 You can choose to view none (default) / only installed / all owned Steam games.<br/>
 Ach. are updated based on files timestamp in `STEAM\appcache\stats`<br/>

-⚠️ This feature requires that your Steam Profile is set to `Public`.<br/>
+⚠️ This feature requires that Steam is installed and your Steam Profile is set to `Public`.<br/>

 <p align="center">
 <img src="https://github.com/xan105/Achievement-Watcher/raw/master/screenshot/steam_privacy.png">